lake-wg/edhoc/draft-ietf-lake-edhoc.md

 5. External authorization data is defined and processed as specified in {{I-D.selander-lake-authz}}.
 6. EUI-64 is used as the identity of the endpoint (see example in {{auth-cred}}).
 7. No use of message_4: the application sends protected messages from R to I.

-# EDHOC Message Deduplication {#duplication}

-EDHOC by default assumes that message duplication is handled by the transport, in this section exemplified with CoAP.

-Deduplication of CoAP messages is described in Section 4.5 of {{RFC7252}}.
-This handles the case when the same Confirmable (CON) message is received multiple times due to missing acknowledgement on the CoAP messaging layer.
-The recommended processing in {{RFC7252}} is that the duplicate message is acknowledged (ACK), but the received message is only processed once by the CoAP stack.

-Message deduplication is resource demanding and therefore not supported in all CoAP implementations.
-Since EDHOC is targeting constrained environments, it is desirable that EDHOC can optionally support transport layers which do not handle message duplication.
-Special care is needed to avoid issues with duplicate messages, see {{proc-outline}}.

-The guiding principle here is similar to the deduplication processing on the CoAP messaging layer: a received duplicate EDHOC message SHALL NOT result in another instance of the next EDHOC message.
-The result MAY be that a duplicate next EDHOC message is sent, provided it is still relevant with respect to the current protocol state.
-In any case, the received message MUST NOT be processed more than once in the same EDHOC session.
-This is called "EDHOC message deduplication".

-An EDHOC implementation MAY store the previously sent EDHOC message to be able to resend it.

-In principle, if the EDHOC implementation would deterministically regenerate the identical EDHOC message previously sent, it would be possible to instead store the protocol state to be able to recreate and resend the previously sent EDHOC message.
-However, even if the protocol state is fixed, the message generation may introduce differences which compromise security.
-For example, in the generation of message_3, if I is performing a (non-deterministic) ECDSA signature (say, method 0 or 1, cipher suite 2 or 3) then PLAINTEXT_3 is randomized, but K_3 and IV_3 are the same, leading to a key and nonce reuse.

-The EDHOC implementation MUST NOT store previous protocol state and regenerate an EDHOC message if there is a risk that the same key and IV are used for two (or more) distinct messages.

-The previous message or protocol state MUST NOT be kept longer than what is required for retransmission, for example, in the case of CoAP transport, no longer than the EXCHANGE_LIFETIME (see Section 4.8.2 of {{RFC7252}}).

 # Long PLAINTEXT_2 {#large-plaintext_2}